 ‘art that disrupts the image of the pacified utopian public sphere, that exposes contradictions and adopts an ironic subversive relation to the public it addresses and the public space where it appears.’
 (Mitchell, 1992, 3).

+This suggests that ‘critical’ art has an antagonistic relationship towards the public it addresses and the place where it is sited which is expressed through irony to deliver unsavoury messages of subversion.

-Mitchell’s use of ‘utopia’ and ‘critique’ rely on abstract considerations of the terms, i.e. there is no claim for what constitutes utopia and its relationship to critique is not addressed.
-Therefore Mitchell’s attempt at establishing a dialectical concept between utopia and critique collapses since he overlooks that fact that utopia is fundamentally negative.
-Ernst Bloch and Theodore Adorno shape a critical and material outcome of utopian thought in their discussions on utopia, asserting that utopia is a way of thinking about the future that demolishes the present.
-Utopia refers to what is missing; in short utopia and critique are both part of the same function for art (Bloch, 1989).
+Mitchell’s use of ‘utopia’ and ‘critique’ rely on generalized considerations of the terms, i.e. there is no clear explanation of what he believes constitutes utopia and its relationship to critique is not addressed.
+Ernst Bloch and Theodore Adorno shape a critical and material outcome of utopian thought, asserting that utopia is a way of thinking about the future that demolishes the present.
+Utopia refers to what is missing; in this way utopia and critique are both part of the same function for art (Bloch, 1989).

 Mitchell considers artworks as ‘images’ (Mitchell, 1992, 37) and therefore develops an interpretative reading of the public artworks that he examines (utopian and critical) consequently he fosters a decoding of the works to extricate their meanings.
 For Mitchell artworks in the public realm represent violence and politics, and it is the ‘critical’ publicity they create through this representation that he believes constitutes a public sphere.

+In this arrangement Mitchell implies that art’s function is to reflect the world back to itself, and through the revealing of new types of truth art helps us to understand society more critically.
+Yet art also contributes to the construction of the world; it adds to the way in which we form opinions beyond a critique of social and political actions.
+It is in this way that it shares methods of practice with Public Sphere theory; rather than operating as a trigger of controversy for conversations in the public realm it works upon the formation of values which we collectively agree with or decide to dismiss.

-Mitchell cites Maya Lin’s Vietnam Veterans Memorial (1987) as a violent artwork but fails to explain the critique in the artwork in fact he describes the empathy in the artwork,
+Mitchell cites Maya Lin’s Vietnam Veterans Memorial (1987) as a violent artwork but rather than discuss the agonism in the work he prefers to describe the empathy in the artwork,

 ‘It achieves the universality of the public monument not by rising above its surroundings to transcend the political but by going beneath the political to the shared sense of a wound that will never heal or (more optimistically) a scar that will never fade’ (Mitchell, 1992, 37).